 PayJoin, or Pay-to-EndPoint (P2EP), is another privacy-enhancing technique for Bitcoin transactions.
 It works by having both the sender and the recipient contribute inputs to a transaction, which makes it harder for external observers to determine who is paying whom.
 PayJoin has gained some traction in the Bitcoin community, particularly among privacy-conscious users.

 However, PayJoin has some limitations.
 It requires both parties to be online and interact with each other during the transaction process, which can be inconvenient.
-Additionally, it is incompatible with all types of wallets and may require special software or infrastructure.
+Additionally, it is incompatible with all wallets and may require special software or infrastructure.
 Silent Payments, on the other hand, do not require any interaction between the sender and recipient, making them easier to use and more widely compatible.

 CoinJoin